mpailab/pylext/README.md

 ```
 where
 - **rule** is grammar rule in format described above,
-- **definition** describes transformation of parse tree into some more convenient python object
+- **definition** describes transformation of parse tree into some more convenient Python object

 Macro is defined using similar syntax:
 ```python